Skip to main content

 LOGICAL REASONING

 • Form a general sense of what the correct answer is.
 For example, with Characterization questions, you'll need to identify the conclusion and premises in the argument to properly anticipate.
+In the Operation family, you'll anticipate the impact of the right answer.
+In the Implication family, you'll sometimes only anticipate the standard for the right answer.

 READING COMPREHENSION

 • Have a few of the big picture ideas already worked out, like the main point, author’s attitude, and organization of the passage.
+Those will already form the basis for most of your RC anticipations.

 Even if this process takes a lot of time initially, that’s OK!
 Keep practicing, and eventually, you’ll be able to anticipate more quickly and reliably.
+The LSAT is a pattern-based test, and over time your anticipations will become more accurate and you'll gain more confidence in them.

 Did this answer your question?